badoubadou/pure-css-percentage-circle/README.md

-# Getting Started With Gulp
+# pure CSS circular bar view with animation

 Description:

-A pure CSS progress bar that shows progress bar with percentage in a circular bar view, inspired by André Firchow.
+A pure CSS circular bar view with animation, inspired by André Firchow.
 I translated to stylus, added some animation and used data atribute for the percentage.

 How to use it:
 	Load the cpbs.css in the document’s head section.